markstanl/DeterminantCalculator/README.md

 # Determinant Calculator
-Java project to solve the determinant of a matrix using multiple different methods Currently uses the definition of a determinant summation, and cofactor expansion to find the determinant of a matrix Working on using row reduction to use
+Java project to solve the determinant of a matrix using multiple different methods
+Three class to solve determinants, by the summation definition, cofactor expansion, and row reduction
+@TODO I will implement a driver, and some runtime tests

 ## Determinant Summation
 ### Runtime Complexity: O(n!)